kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

     </figure>

-Once the Virtual Machine is created the PVC with the ISO and the `virtio` drivers can be unattached from the Virtual Machine.
+Once the Virtual Machine is created, the PVC with the ISO and the `virtio` drivers can be unattached from the Virtual Machine.

 ## References